[?] Subscribe To This Site

 1- Remove fractions and decimals by multiplication.

-3- Combine similar terms to determine co-efficient of the unknown variable.
-When terms can not be combined, then go for the combination of factoring.
+3- Combine similar terms to determine the coefficient of the unknown variable.
+When terms cannot be combined, then go for the combination of factoring.

-4- Then divide the both sides of the equations with the co-efficient you get.
+4- Then divide both sides of the equations with the coefficient you get.

 5- When you are going to solve an equation with two unknowns, you will have to work with two equations, simultaneously.
 You are required to eliminate one of the two unknown variables and then solve the resulting single unknown equation.